horacekangholie/ml-k-mean-clustering/README.md

 From the resulting, we can describe each cluster as follows:

 -   **Cluster 1:** Income and spending both around the average.
 -   **Cluster 2:** High income and high spending.
 -   **Cluster 3:** Low income but relatively high spending.
 -   **Cluster 4:** High income but relatively low spending.
 -   **Cluster 5:** Low income and low spending.

+### How to Choose the Best K

+To select the optimal number of clusters, we use the sum of squared distances between samples and their nearest centroid---**inertia**---as our evaluation metric.
+We run K-means for different values of *K* (e.g. 1 through 10), record the inertia each time, and then plot inertia versus *K*.
+The point where the inertia curve begins to flatten (the "elbow") indicates the most appropriate *K*.
+By choosing the *K* with the smallest inertia before diminishing returns, we ensure a well-balanced clustering solution.